Everybody's Trying to Be My Baby

 "Everybody's Trying to Be My Baby" is a rockabilly song credited to Carl Perkins.
 Based on a 1936 song written by singer/songwriter Rex Griffin, it achieved widespread popularity when it was released in 1957 by Perkins and covered by the Beatles in 1964.
+Carl Perkins wrote new music in a rock and roll style and added a new verse, but it was based on the Rex Griffin song.

-Composition and controversy
+Composition

 "Everybody's Tryin' to Be My Baby" was written and recorded in 1936 by Decca artist Rex Griffin.
 On March 2, 1936 at the Roosevelt Hotel in New Orleans, Louisiana, it was among ten self-penned tracks recorded that day by the recently signed artist, accompanied only by his guitar.
 It was released on Decca 5294 in November 1936 to little notice.
 Although the song was never published, it was covered by Johnny Barfield and Roy Newman in 1939, and Griffin copyrighted it on January 22, 1944.

 In March 1956, Carl Lee Perkins, who had recorded "Blue Suede Shoes" the previous December, was working on follow up material at Sun Studios in Memphis, Tennessee, and brought in a song called "Everybody's Trying to Be My Baby", that he had written.
 Shortly after it was recorded, Perkins and his brother were in a serious auto accident, and the song and album were not released until May 1957.
 Perkins was listed as the sole writer when Knox Music, Inc. published it on November 12, 1957.
-Perkins contributed a modern arrangement, along with some minor lyric changes.
+Perkins contributed a rock and roll arrangement, along with some minor lyric changes by adding a new verse.

 The recording was later re-released on the 1961 Sun Records album, 'Teen Beat: The Best of Carl Perkins', 'Carl Perkins' Original Golden Hits' (Sun International, 1969), 'Original Sun Greatest Hits' by Rhino Records in 1986, and further compilations.